evkx/evkx.github.io/content/models/chevrolet/silverado_ev/Silverado_EV_4WT/_index.md

 ### Seats

-The Chevrolet Silverado EV 4WT accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Chevrolet Silverado EV 4WT accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats